analytiq-hub/sigagent.github.io/physics/gareth_tribello_mathnet_statistical_mechanics.md

   * From that equation, $$V = \left( \frac{\partial H}{\partial P} \right)_S$$
   * At coexistence: $$\left( \frac{\partial H^{liq}}{\partial P} \right)_S \neq \left( \frac{\partial H^{gas}}{\partial P} \right)_S$$
   * The partial derivative of enthalpy is discontinuous.
 Enthalpy is not analytic.
 Higher derivatives will be infinite at phase boundary.
+    * If the 1st order derivative is discontinuous, we say that we have a 1st order phase transition
+    * If a higher order derivative is discontinuous, we way that we have a higher order phase transition
 * Gibbs rule says

 [Understanding phase transitions in statistical mechanics](http://gtribello.github.io/mathNET/ising-model-phase-trans-video.html)